Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 therefore, our hypothetical alternatives, assuming we established all of this, are by definition, not valid, since there's disproportionate knowledge between us and the omniscient being, otherwise one would fall into a logically slippery contradiction.

-Now I don’t want you to misunderstand my arguments and say that we can’t have discussions because I’ll keep reverting to “god knows best”,
+Now, I do want to say that I wouldn't have made this as a counterargument to the objection, had I haven't established any of my above argumetns, but I do think, in light of everything we said, this counterargument to the objection seems to fall into place,

-but I established a framework that gives a logically satisfactory answer to the inquiry first, and then I made this point about omniscience, which one has to accept if looking for a logical approach towards the concept of omniscience.
+since we already tried to give satisfactory answers, first, instead of reverting to the onmiscience of God, as a first step (which is still valid logically, but some people might not find it satisfactory).

 Another response I would put forward is that, a lot of people assume that omnipotence is the ability to make happen anything imaginable, like a squared circle in the real world, as an extreme example,

 but illogical things are logically meaningless, like the squared circle (so as good without evil).

-So omnipotence is applied to meaningful logical instantiations, NOT everything imaginable by the fallible mind (take the example of people misunderstanding one example of omnipotence as an ability to taste logical ideas, or make a person be at two places at the same time, or see the taste of sweetness, those are meaningless expositions, as a lot of other things the human mind puts forward, which omnipotence doesn't apply to).
+So omnipotence is applied to meaningful logical instantiations, NOT everything imaginable by the limited/fallible mind (take the example of people misunderstanding one example of omnipotence as an ability to taste logical ideas, or make a person be at two places at the same time, or see the taste of sweetness, those are meaningless expositions, as a lot of other things the human mind puts forward, which omnipotence doesn't apply to).

 ### Third Theological Brief Side-argument: